-The Miranda Family Fellowship at Skidmore College
+The Miranda Family Scholarship at Skidmore College

 Who Can Apply?

-Competitive candidates will:
+Competitive candidates for the Miranda Family Scholars Program will:

-• Demonstrate a financial need to attend the program
+• Demonstrate financial need

-• Demonstrate active engagement in local arts community
+• Demonstrate active engagement in arts community

 • Major or minor in theater, music, dance, or arts administration